 - Open your audio file in Audacity

-- On the bottom you'll find the selection meter, toggle it into "samples" units.
+- On the bottom, you'll find the selection meter, toggle it into "samples" units.

-Don't forget that your looping OGG file will don't loop in the regular players because there are not supports this feature.
-Looping OGG-files are will be played in the SDL2 Mixer X library (PGE apps and LunaLUA-SMBX, there are supported both LOOPEND and LOOPLENGTH endings) or in the RPG Maker (will work if you will use LOOPLENGHT).
+Don't forget that your looping OGG/FLAC/OPUS file will don't loop in the regular players because there are don't support loop tags.
+Looping OGG files can be played in the MixerX library (Moondust apps, TheXTech, SMBX2, and SMBX-38A, there are supported both LOOPEND and LOOPLENGTH endings) or in the RPG Maker (will work if you will use the "LOOPLENGTH").

-Note: Loop will not work in official SDL Mixer implementation because it was disabled by Modplug's flag inside SDL Mixer's code.
+Note: Loop will not work in the official SDL Mixer implementation because it was disabled by Modplug's flag inside SDL Mixer's code.

 How to make looping MIDI

-To make working loop in the MIDI-files, use any MIDI editor except FL Studio (because it saving MIDI-files with incorrect tempo meta-event which will cause playing of that MIDI-file with tempo 100), and add markers/meta-labels/etc. with labels (markers) "loopStart" and "loopEnd" at specific positions on your MIDI track.
+To make a working loop in the MIDI-files, use any MIDI editor except FL Studio (because it saving MIDI-files with incorrect tempo meta-event which will cause playing of that MIDI-file with tempo 100), and add markers/meta-labels/etc. with labels (markers) "loopStart" and "loopEnd" at specific positions on your MIDI track.

 Note: Loop points are will work with libADLMIDI, libOPNMIDI and FluidSynth only, Timidity, and Native MIDI are not supports loop points and your MIDI-file will be played completely.